MicrosoftDocs/visualstudio-docs/docs/extensibility/open-folder.md

 The most common scenarios for file contexts are related to build, debug, and language services.
 For more information, see other sections related to these scenarios.

-### `FileContext` lifecycle
+### File context lifecycle

 Lifecycles for a `FileContext` are non-deterministic.
 At any time, a component can asynchronously request for some set of context types.
 Providers with that support some subset of the request context types will be queried.
 The providers The `IWorkspace` instance acts as the middle-man between the consumer and providers through the <xref:Microsoft.VisualStudio.Workspace.IWorkspace.GetFileContextsAsync> method.
 Consumers might request a context and perform some action based on the context.
 Others might request a context and maintain a long lived reference.
 However, changes might happen to files that cause a file context to become outdated.
 The provider can fire an event handler on the `FileContext` to notify consumers of updates.
-For example, if a build context is provided for some file but an on-disk change invalidates that context, then the original producer can invoke <xref:Microsoft.VisualStudio.Workspace.FileContext.OnFileContextChanged>.
+For example, if a build context is provided for some file but an on-disk change invalidates that context, then the original producer can invoke.
 Any consumers still referencing that `FileContext` can then requery for a new `FileContext`.

 >[!NOTE]
 >There is no push model to consumers.
 Consumers won't be notified of a provider's new `FileContext` after their request.